tinamayswinkels/eon/_services/fashion.md

 ---
 layout: service
-title: Fashion Photography | Eyes of a Nomad
+title: Fashion Photography | Eyes of a Nomad | Photographer in Bali
 meta-description: >-
   Looking for a fashion photographer in Bali, or a remote team to run a destination campaign in this stunning tropical island?
 Let's work together!